-Many of us get into child welfare because we care about children.
-Take time in your work to connect with the children in your caseload - and remember the importance of your work and the effect you have on them and their lives.
+You got into this work because you care about children.
+Take time in your work to connect with the infants and older children in the families you visit - and remember the importance of your work and the effect you have on them and their lives.